thehankerer/MLIntro/README.md

 This runs example baselines and saves plots (feature importances, prediction plots) to the repo.

-## Notes & best practices
+## Notes
-- Beware of data leakage: do NOT include future values (e.g. `Price_Lead1`) as model inputs — they leak the target and produce unrealistically perfect scores.
-Labels computed with `shift(-1)` are valid targets but must not be used as features.
-- Use time-aware train/test splits (no shuffling) for time-series data.
+- Used time-aware train/test splits (no shuffling) for time-series data.
-- Add lagged returns, rolling means/std, and interaction terms to improve predictive power.

-## Files of interest
+## Files and Folders of interest
-- `currencies.py` — data merge / preprocessing / feature engineering
+- `Output_images` — folder contains saved output plots of linear and logistic regression
-- `ML_models.py` — models, diagnostics, plotting helpers
+- `ML_models.py` — to run models, diagnostics, plotting helpers
 - `processed_currencies.csv` — cleaned features used by the scripts

+## Results
+- Logistic regression achieved an accuracy of 57% using Youden’s method for threshold selection.
+- This represents a slight improvement over the 53% average accuracy reported for USD/EUR prediction in the reference publication.

-## Next steps
+## Citations
-- Add cross-validation (time-series split) and hyperparameter tuning
-- Try tree ensembles (RandomForest/XGBoost) and richer feature engineering (technical indicators)
+- E. Sarmas et al., "Comparison of Machine Learning Classifiers for Exchange Rate Trend Forecasting," 2022 13th International Conference on Information, Intelligence, Systems & Applications (IISA), Corfu, Greece, 2022, pp. 1-7, doi: 10.1109/IISA56318.2022.9904380.